baseballyama/ai-review-flex/README.md

 `AI Review Flex` is a versatile GitHub Action that employs AI to review code against project-specific guidelines.
 By interpreting markdown coding guides, it delivers tailored feedback for each pull request to uphold your coding standards.

-Absolutely, here is a suggested addition to the README that includes the goals of the `AI Review Flex` tool:

 ### Goals of AI Review Flex

 The primary goal of `AI Review Flex` is to streamline the code review process by integrating AI-powered analysis into your project workflow.
 This tool aims to: